 2. A good return policy can improve customer retention.

-Customers who experience a good return experience are more likely to come back and shop again.
-In fact, e-commerce businesses with at least 40% repeat customers are likely to have 50% higher sales.
+Customers who have a good return experience are more likely to shop again.
+In fact, ecommerce businesses with at least 40% repeat customers are likely to have 50% higher sales.

 3. Implementing a return policy with insights can increase profitability.

-By analyzing customer feedback, retailers can gain a better understanding of why certain products return.
+By analyzing customer feedback, retailers can gain a better understanding of why certain products get returned.

-E-commerce brands can aggregate customer feedback into different reasons codes, types of products returned, product manufacturers, product attributes, and more.
+Ecommerce brands can aggregate customer feedback into different categories.
+These include return reasons and types, product manufacturers, product attributes, and more.

-Then, retailers can collect and find common factors between products.
-Exploring deeper into the specific return reason codes can pinpoint the cause of the problem.
+Using these categories, retailers can find common factors between products.
+Exploring deeper into specific return reason codes can pinpoint the cause of the problem.

-If one product receives returns because it is defective, retailers can reach out to the manufacturer to fix the defect.
-After the fault is fixed, returns will go down, and sales will most likely increase.
+If one product frequently gets returned because it’s defective, retailers can reach out to the manufacturer to fix the defect.
+After you do this, returns will go down, and sales will likely increase.

 4. Return policies improve public brand perception.

-There are a few reasons why return policies improve brand perception.
+There are many reasons why return policies improve brand perception.
+Here are a few:

 - The longer a customer owns an item, the more attached they feel to it.

 - Consumers with positive experiences are more likely to share their experiences online.
-Positive return experiences lead to positive shares, while negative return experiences lead to negative shares.
+Positive return experiences lead to positive shares.

 Returns are simply another opportunity to improve brand rapport and provide a positive customer service experience.
 When the brand return experience is positive, it increases sales, decreases returns, and drives customer loyalty.
 When paired with return insights, a customer-driven return policy can lead to better business decisions and increased profits.

-While many e-commerce stores spend 80% of their marketing budget on customer acquisition, it can be lucrative to focus on retention tactics such as customer return policies.
-In fact, 41% of an e-commerce store’s revenue is created by 8% of repeat customers.
-Returns help to increase the Customer Lifetime Value (CLV) of an e-commerce store.
+Many ecommerce stores spend as much as 80% of their marketing budget on customer acquisition.
+But it can be more lucrative to focus on customer retention instead.
+8% of repeat customers create 41% of an ecommerce store’s revenue, so your business should prioritize keeping customers coming back.
+Returns help to increase the Customer Lifetime Value (CLV) of an ecommerce store.

-Repeat customers are more likely to shop from an online store again, are easier to sell to, spend more on each purchase, share positive posts about brands, and increase overall profitability.
+Repeat customers are easier to sell to, spend more on each purchase, share positive posts about brands, and increase overall profitability.